 Hydrogen ion and methyl mercury ion have only one coordination position to form only one coordinate chemical bond but these two cations are different from their preferences to bases.
 But the preference was estimated from the experimental determination of chemical equilibrium constants for the redox reaction.

 - The bases in which nitrogen, oxygen, or fluorine is the donor atom, prefer to coordinate with the hydrogen ion.

 - But the bases in which phosphorus, sulfur, iodine, bromine, chlorine, or carbon is donor atom, prefer to coordinate with mercury.

 Why hard acids react with hard bases?

-On the other hand, a soft acid – soft base combination mainly a covalent interaction.
-Soft acids have large acceptor atoms, low positive charge and contain ushered pairs of electrons in their valence shell.
+- On the other hand, a soft acid-base combination mainly a covalent interaction.
+Soft acids have large acceptor atoms, low positive charge, and contain ushered pairs of electron configuration in their valence shell.